wyattades/aggregor_server/README.md

 # Aggregor Server <img src="https://travis-ci.org/wyattades/webapp.svg?branch=master"/>

-[Aggregor](http://www.aggregor.us/) is an aggregating website that pulls feeds from other sources into a single, susinct web page.
+[Aggregor](http://www.aggregor.us/) is an aggregating website that pulls feeds from other sources into a single, susinct feed.

 1. Setup
 2. Documentation